LukeZGD/p0insettia-plus/untether/README.md

 # p0insettia untether
-A tool for untethered jailbreak for iOS 10.3.4 iPhone 5 (iPhone5,2 Global only) with checkm8 BootROM exploit and iOS 7 iBoot exploit.
+A tool for untethered jailbreak for iOS 10.3.4 iPhone 5/5C with checkm8 BootROM exploit and iOS 7 iBoot exploit.

 ## Note
 All at your own risk!